patrick-kidger/equinox/docs/pattern.md

 def foo(interp: AbstractPolynomialInterpolation)
     ... = interp.degree()
 ```
 you know that it is calling precisely `AbstractPolynomialInterpolation.degree`, and not an override in some subclass.
 This is excellent for code readability.
-Thus we get the rule that no method should be overriden.
+Thus we get the rule that no method should be overridden.
 (And this rule will also be checked via the `strict=True` flag.)

 If we assume this, then we now find ourselves arriving at a conclusion: concrete means final.
-That is, once we have a concrete class (every abstract method/attribute defined in our ABCs is now overriden with an implementation, so we can instantiate this class), then it is now final (we're not allowed to re-override things, so subclassing is pointless).
+That is, once we have a concrete class (every abstract method/attribute defined in our ABCs is now overridden with an implementation, so we can instantiate this class), then it is now final (we're not allowed to re-override things, so subclassing is pointless).
 This is how we arrive at the abstract-or-final rule itself!

 What about when you have an existing concrete class that you want to tweak just-a-little-bit?
 In this case, prefer composition over inheritance.
 Write a wrapper that forwards each method as appropriate.
 This is just as expressive, and means we keep these readable type-safe rules.